brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-17-gnome-mpv-youtube-playlist-with-loudnorm-filter.md

 in ~/.config/mpv/input.conf will show playlist for 5 seconds on F3 (mpv 0.26).

 p.s.
-AgainWith **shift+drag** it is also possible to populate playlist.
-In youtube case that does works video by video, but NOT playlist by playlist, actually if you drag playlist directly without removing the v= part it will only play that specific video.
+With **shift+drag** it is also possible to populate playlist.
+In youtube case that does work video by video, but NOT playlist by playlist, actually if you drag playlist directly without removing the v= part it will only play that specific video.
 Now with that F3^ in place and in video by video option, osd will show urls and not names for some reason (it does work as expected with playlist = shows names).
+Still, shift+drag is the bomb.

 [https://github.com/mpv-player/mpv/issues/4780](https://github.com/mpv-player/mpv/issues/4780)